Thicket-Blender/thicket/README.md

 ### Prerequisites

+* [Blender](http://www.blender.org/) 2.80 or later.
+The plugin is known to run with [Blender 2.81a](http://www.blender.org/features/past-releases/2-81/).
-* You will need to have the Laubwerk Player Plugin (which is part of every Laubwerk Plants Kit) installed, so the Laubwerk Python Extension is available.
-If you do not have Laubwerk Plants already installed, you can grab the Plants Kit Freebie [from the Laubwerk website](http://www.laubwerk.com/store/plants-kit-freebie).
+* Laubwerk Player Plugin, which includes the Python SDK, available in all Laubwerk Plant Kits, including the Plants Kit Freebie [from the Laubwerk website](http://www.laubwerk.com/store/plants-kit-freebie).
-* A current version of [Blender](http://www.blender.org/).
-The plugin is known to run with [Blender 2.80](http://www.blender.org/features/past-releases/2-80/).
+  * NOTE: The Python 3 version of the SDK is required.
+This is currently under development and is not included in the plant kits.
+For now, you can email Laubwerk requesting access (see the footer at [laubwerk.com](http://laubwerk.com) for contact information.

 ### Installation
 * Ensure the Laubwerk python module is in your PYTHONPATH